Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Added filters when retrieving the default codes for player and recorder, allowing you to dynamically modify them
 * Added Notifications system and admin page allowing plugin to report things to admin
 * Introduced new way we handle plugin settings
+* Fixed a bug on REST requests - thank you Maxie C.

 == Changelog ==